How to get state healthcare if you live, work or study in Hungary.

 You should carry your TAJ card with you and show it when you visit a doctor.

 Find your nearest hospital or clinic on the National Healthcare Service Center website (Hungarian language website, can translate into English).

 How much you’ll pay

 Most healthcare is free if you’re making social security contributions and you’ve registered with a GP.

 You need to show your TAJ card to show that you’re registered with the National Health Insurance Fund.

 You usually need to pay part of the cost of medicines and medical appliances.

-A posted worker, or ‘detached worker’, is someone employed or self-employed in the UK, but temporarily sent to a European Economic Area (EEA) country.
+A posted worker, also known as a ‘detached worker’, is someone who is employed or self-employed in the UK, but temporarily sent to a European Economic Area (EEA) country.

 UK posted workers can access healthcare in Hungary using an EHIC, GHIC or S1 form.

 HMRC has a helpline for National Insurance enquiries from non-UK residents.
 They can answer questions about posted worker status and explain which documents you will need to get healthcare while posted.